Coronavirus digest: Kim rebukes North Korea officials over 'crisis' | DW | 30.06.2021

 The top health official in Australia's Queensland state has advised people under 40 against taking the AstraZeneca vaccine due to risk of a rare blood clotting disorder.

-The Australian government has made those shots available for all adults, but Queensland's Chief Health Officer Jeannette Young said younger adults should wait for the scarce Pfizer vaccine to become available.
+The Australian government has made those shots available for all adults, but Queensland's Chief Health Officer Jeannette Young said younger adults should wait for the more scarce BioNTech-Pfizer vaccine to become available.

 Under the state of emergency, spectators at Olympic events would be limited to 5,000.
-Organizers have ruled that spectators will be allowed up to 50% of the venue capacity or a maximum of 10,000.
+Organizers had ruled that spectators will be allowed at up to 50% of the venue capacity, or a maximum of 10,000.

-The US Supreme Court has left a nationwide ban on evictions in place, rejecting a plea by landlords to end the Centers for Disease Control and Prevention (CDC) moratorium on evicting millions of tenants who were unable to pay rent during the pandemic.
+The United States Supreme Court has left a nationwide ban on evictions in place, rejecting a plea by landlords to end the Centers for Disease Control and Prevention (CDC) moratorium on evicting millions of tenants who were unable to pay rent during the pandemic.

 An analysis of US government data by the Associated Press showed that nearly all coronavirus-related deaths in the country are now among the category of people who were not vaccinated.